microsoft/Zen/README.md

 ```

 <a name="computing-with-zen-expressions"></a>
-### Computing with Zen Expressions
+## Zen Expressions

-Since `Zen<T>` objects are just normal .NET objects, we can pass them and return them from functions.
+`Zen<T>` objects are just normal .NET objects, we can pass them and return them from functions.
 For instance, consider the following code that computes a new integer from two integer inputs `x` and `y`:

 ```csharp
 Zen<int> MultiplyAndAdd(Zen<int> x, Zen<int> y)